-The consolidated financial statements have been prepared in conformity with Philippine Financial Reporting Standards (PFRSs), except for the departure from the provisions of paragraph 67 of PAS 19 wherein the present value of the defined benefit obligation should be determined using the Projected Unit Credit Method (PUCM), and as modified by the application of the financial reporting reliefs issued and approved by the SEC in response to the COVID-19 pandemic:
+The consolidated financial statements have been prepared in conformity with Philippine Financial Reporting Standards (PFRSs), as modified by the application of the financial reporting reliefs issued and approved by the SEC in response to the COVID-19 pandemic:

-- Deferral of the provisions of Philippines Interpretations Committee (PIC) Q&A 2018-12, PFRS 15, Revenue from Contracts with Customers affecting the real estate industry - a.
+- Deferral of the provisions of Philippine Interpretations Committee (PIC) Q&A 2018-12, PFRS 15, Revenue from Contracts with Customers affecting the real estate industry - a.
 Exclusion of land in the determination of percentage of completion (POC) discussed in PIC Q&A No. 2018-12-E. - Accounting for significant financing component discussed in PIC Q&A No 2018-12-D. - c.
-Accounting to Common Usage Service Area (CUSA) Charges discussed in PIC Q&A 2018-12-H. - d.
-Adoption of PIC Q&A 2018-14: PFRS 15, Accounting for cancellation of Real Estate.
+Accounting to Common Usage Service Area (CUSA) Charges discussed in PIC Q&A 2018-12-H.

+d.
+Adoption of PIC Q&A No. 2018-14: PFRS 15, Accounting for cancellation of Real Estate.